kmankar/Airbnb-Price-Predictions-using-R/README.md

 ## Result & Model Summaries

 We discovered that cancellation policy, host response time, property type, cleaning fee security deposit, review ratings, total amenities and sentiment score have the most influence on prices.
-We conclude that on average, our models under predict houses by about $50.
+Linear Regression with Log Transformation is the best performing model.
 Results have been summarized and tabulated below:

 | Model | RMSE | MAE | MAPE | AE | Adjusted R-Squared |
 |---|---|---|---|---|---|